Skip to main content

 Board Room

-Constructed with original oak paneling and wood-burning fireplace, the Board Room functions as both a meeting space and a room for small group lessons.
+Constructed with original oak paneling and a wood-burning fireplace, the Board Room serves as both a meeting space and a classroom for small-group lessons, leadership programs, and special gatherings that connect our community across generations.

 • Field House